 In a nutshell:

-- Be captivated by the magnificent landscape on our guided walks, including plans to visit The Quiraing, the Old Man of Storr, and MacLeod’s Maidens.
+- Be captivated by the magnificent landscape on our guided walks to evocatively-named places such as The Quiraing, the Old Man of Storr, and MacLeod’s Maidens.

 - Soak up the spirit of Skye – from the famous Talisker distillery through to local arts and crafts and excellent restaurants

 - Simply sit and relax in the spectacular surroundings of Uiginish Lodge.